Aubais: History

 Long before the Roman occupation, there are remnants of homes on the site Aubais, but virtually nothing, then, to approach the Middle Ages.
 The first time the specific word Albaisa (Alba, inspired by the white cliff on which the village is situated) is raised in 1096, marking the real beginning of the village's identity.
 It coincides with the construction of a watchtower followed some hundred years later by a castle and the erection of some houses at the site of the current Place des Halles.

-In the 14th century Aubais had two high feudalsquare towers, the forerunner of the north wing of the present castle, around them were grouped a few houses.
+In the 14th century Aubais had two high feudal square towers, the forerunner of the north wing of the present castle, around them were grouped a few houses.
 At the same time the Mill Quarry was built up on the banks of river Vidourle - today still on the territory of Aubais.
 Designed for milling grain, the visitor still finds the machicolations stones and bosses who remain.
 Beautifully restored today, it is an exhibition and leisure site and its water is the setting for a canoe-kayak club.

 The Chapel of St. Nazaire Massillargues parish in Aubais was also for the first time mentioned in the thirteenth century and still remains open for worship during special events.

 In the 14th century and the following the village suffered like many other various scourges of pestilence, wars and robbery before being reborn in XVlth Century to a more normal activity.